aemonge/aemonge/cheatsheet.md

 > get used to 4 four spaces, instead of 2 two.

-### Documentation on the files, classes, methods, and functions
+### Documentation on the files, classes, methods and functions

 **a.py**: